aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-ole-objects/_index.md

             // Instantiating a Workbook object from uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));

-            // Get the OleObject Collection in the first worksheet. const worksheet = workbook.worksheets.get(0);
+            // Get the OleObject collection in the first worksheet. const worksheet = workbook.worksheets.get(0);
             const oles = worksheet.oleObjects;

-            // Loop through all the oleobjects and extract each object. for (let i = 0; i < oles.count; i++) {
+            // Loop through all the OLE objects and extract each one. for (let i = 0; i < oles.count; i++) {
                 const ole = oles.get(i);

                 // Specify the output filename.
                 let ext = 'jpg';

-                // Specify each file format based on the oleobject format type. switch (ole.fileFormatType) {
+                // Specify each file format based on the OLE object format type. switch (ole.fileFormatType) {
                     case AsposeCells.FileFormatType.Doc:
                         ext = "doc";